DinoHub-SubT/dsta_deploy/docs/discuss-install-workspaces.md

 - `ugv/slam/laser_odometry`
 - `ugv/slam/online_pose_graph`

 ### Required submodules

 These are the required submodules that must be cloned by every user.

+There are two ways to clone the deploy submodules:

+- Manually clone uses the `git submodule` api.
+There are more steps the users must perform.
+- Automated clone uses the `deployer` api.
+There are fewer steps the user does, but deployer api hides all details on how to clone.

+#### Automated Clone

+**Clone the operations submodules**

+    # go to the deploy, top-level submodule
+    cd ~/deploy_ws/src/
+    ./deployer -s local.git.head.operations

+**Clone the common submodules**

+    # go to the deploy, top-level submodule
+    cd ~/deploy_ws/src/
+    ./deployer -s local.git.head.common

+**Clone the central launch submodule**

+    # go to the deploy, top-level submodule
+    cd ~/deploy_ws/src/
+    ./deployer -s local.git.head.subt_launch

+#### Manual Clone

 **Clone the operations submodules**